 I understand that any clinical site to which I am assigned has the right to require additional drug testing as a condition of my placement.
 I hereby consent to any facility-required drug testing and consent to the release of such drug test results to my Program Director.

 Student's Signature Date

-Signature of Parent/Logal Guardian Data
+Signature of Parent/Legal Guardian Date

-Signature of Parent/Legal Guardian (required only if student is under 19) Date
+(required only if student is under 19)